mvsde/mailbox/README.md

 ### Layouts

 The file `src/layouts/default.mjml` serves as a base layout for an HTML email.
 It uses [MJML (Mailjet Markup Language)](https://mjml.io/documentation/) for simpler email markup.

 ### Includes

 The `src/includes`-folder is optional, it can be renamed or removed altogether.
 The idea behind this folder is to have one location for reusable chunks of markup.
-With [`<mj-include>`](https://mjml.io/documentation/#mj-include) they can be included in layouts or other includes.
+With [`<mj-include>`](https://mjml.io/documentation/#mj-include) MJML files can be included in layouts or other includes.

 ### Attachments